jamiepmullan/static-site-cdktf/README.md

-# Example Project for running a Static Site in CDKTF
+# Example Project for running a Static Site in CDKTF (not yet tested)

 ## Download Terraform:
 - From: https://www.terraform.io/downloads.html